A Luna \'etale slice theorem for algebraic stacks: Global applications

-\begin{proof}[Proof of Theorem \ref{T:gms}] The necessity of the conditions follow from Theorem~\ref{T:consequences-gms}.
-For the sufficiency, by \cite[Theorem 4.1]{afsw}\footnote{The underlying hypotheses in \cite{afsw} is that the base field $k$ has characteristic $0$ but this hypothesis is not necessary.}, it is enough to verify: \begin{enumerate} \item[(I)] For every closed point $x \in |\cX|$, there exists an affine \'etale morphism such that for each closed point $w' \in [\Spec A/G_x]$, \begin{enumerate} \item $f$ is stabilizer preserving at $w'$ (i.e., $f$ induces an isomorphism of stabilizer groups at $w'$); and \item $f(w')$ is closed. \end{enumerate} \item[(II)] For any point $y \in \cX(k)$, the closed substack $\overline{ \{y\}}$ admits a good moduli space. \end{enumerate} We first verify condition (I).
-Let $x \in \cX(k)$ be a closed point.
-By Theorem \ref{T:field}, there exist a quotient stack $\cW = [\Spec A / G_x]$ with a closed point $w \in |\cW|$ and an affine \'etale morphism $f \co (\cW, w) \to (\cX, x)$ such that $f$ is stabilizer preserving at $w$.
-As the coherent completion of $\cW$ at $w$ is identified with $\hat{\cX}_x$, we have a 2-commutative diagram
+For the sufficiency, we claim it is enough to verify: \begin{enumerate} \item[(I)] For every closed point $x \in |\cX|$, there exists an affine \'etale morphism such that $\cX_1 = [\Spec A / G_x]$ and for each closed point $w' \in \cX_1$, \begin{enumerate} \item $f$ induces an isomorphism of stabilizer groups at $w'$; and \item $f(w')$ is closed. \end{enumerate} \item[(II)] For every $y \in \cX(k)$, the closed substack $\overline{ \{y\}}$ admits a good moduli space. \end{enumerate} This is proven in \cite[Thm.~1.2]{afsw-good} but we provide a quick proof here for the convenience of the reader.
+For a closed point $x \in |\cX|$, consider the \v{C}ech nerve of an affine \'etale morphism $f$ satisfying (I)